-Darcey McVanel is the Director of the Market Structure and Regulation Division in the Bank of Canada’s Financial Markets Department.
+Darcey McVanel is the Director of the Retail Payments Modernization Division in the Bank of Canada’s Funds Management and Banking Department.
 In this role, she leads a team responsible for synthesizing research and analysis from across the organization to form practical strategy and policy to support the Bank’s role in Payments Modernization.
-She has extensive experience in the area of financial market infrastructures, and has contributed to reports by the BIS’s Committee on Payment and Markets Infrastructures.
-She also has expertise in broad financial system issues including financial institutions, credit markets, and the structure of the Canadian financial system.
+She has extensive experience in the areas of financial market infrastructures, financial institutions, financial and credit markets.
 Darcey obtained her Masters in Economics from Queen’s University.

 The authors empirically analyze the price-setting behaviour of the major Canadian banks in the residential mortgage market over the period 1991–2007.
 They use weekly posted prices of the major mortgage providers to study the degree of competition in mortgage price setting.